harmlessprince/taocomerce-docs/src/api-endpoints/authentication/login-as-store-owner.md

 ---
-title: User Login
+title: Client Login
 ---

-# User Login
+# Client Login

 ## 📌 Description
-The **User Login API** allows registered users to authenticate and receive a JWT token for secure access to protected resources.
+The **Client Login API** allows registered client or store to authenticate and receive a JWT token for secure access to protected resources.

 ## 🔗 Endpoint
 **POST** `/v1/auth/login`